lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 <img width="1254" alt="Screenshot 2024-04-22 at 1 14 28 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/1bfd0849-8b69-4da0-8bee-eacafa7b1957">

-Once I enabled SSH, I SSH'd into ther server:
+Once I enabled SSH, I SSH'd into the server:

 <img width="574" alt="Screenshot 2024-04-22 at 1 17 17 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/b01875d3-d41b-421a-831e-40b654d15942">

 Here is the command used install the patch.
 Root is needed to perform this step.
 Please keep in my that this command will change depending on the name of the patch that is being installed.
 Once the command is entered, it does take a couple of minutes to get nay response/output, this is normal and expected.
-Once it completes, we can see that it was successfully installed:

 ```
 esxcli software profile update -p ESXi-7.0U3p-23307199-standard -d /vmfs/volumes/66267610-5a7f0187-51c5-246e966417b8/VMware-ESXi-7.0U3p-23307199-depot.zip --no-hardware-warning
 ```

+Once it completes, we can see that it was successfully installed:

 <img width="927" alt="Screenshot 2024-04-22 at 1 29 14 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/1181f576-9576-4f38-b6a5-ff13d9fe1a12">

 Once we have the patch installed, we need to reboot the server to ensure that everything is applied.
 Its also important to note that once the server reboots, SSH will automatically be disabled again by default.

 <img width="1472" alt="Screenshot 2024-04-22 at 1 55 18 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/7484e6be-bc8a-4d2c-96b5-d668f6dc2ea9">

-Again, I do not have any VM's here at the moment of this patch installation, so I can reboot without going into maintenance mode:
+Again, I do not have any VM's here at the time of this patch installation, so I can reboot without going into maintenance mode:

 <img width="1472" alt="Screenshot 2024-04-22 at 1 55 56 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/55fe1801-85d5-4096-a95d-a39546699717">